Enhanced community quarantine in Luzon: Environmental

 Data that were released on March 25, 2020, by the Department of Environment and Natural Resources (DENR), the Institute of Environmental Science and Meteorology (IESM) at the University of the Philippines Diliman, and Airtoday.ph indicate a better air quality in Metro Manila since the implementation of the Luzon ECQ on March 16.
 PM2.5 (particulate matter 2.5 micrometers or less in diameter) was significantly decreased.
 At the same time, PM10 (particulate matter 10 micrometers or less in diameter) emissions were reduced significantly due to lessened utilization of machines that crush and grind as well as low dust exposure from roads.

 Because of lowered air pollution during the Luzon lockdown, previously hazy skies can be seen clearly in Metro Manila.
-Some of the landscapes that are very visible in Metro Manila during the Luzon-wide lockdown include the Sierra Madre mountains and Mount Samat, which are rarely seen clearly due to smog.
+Some of the landscapes that are very visible in Metro Manila during the Luzon-wide lockdown include the Sierra Madre mountains, Mount Arayat, Mount Makiling and Mount Samat, which are rarely seen clearly due to smog.